SniperOO7/VIP-Premium-FULL-VERSION/README.md

 		- VIP can use special shop (to buy something)
 		- (or you can disable it)
     - VIP players can carry/buy more grenades
+		- you can choose how many grenades
+		- (or you can disable it)
 	- Infinity ammo
 		- you can change which gun will have infinity ammo or all guns can have it
 		- (or you can disable it)